RogueOneEcho/caesura/COMMANDS.md

    Default: `./cache`
 * `--copy-transcode-to-content-dir` — Should the transcoded files be copied to the content directory?

-   This should be enabled if you wish to auto-add to your torrent client.

    Default: `false`
+* `--copy-transcode-to <COPY_TRANSCODE_TO>` — Directory the transcoded files are copied to.

+   This should be set if you wish to auto-add to your torrent client.

+   Default: Not set
 * `--copy-torrent-to <COPY_TORRENT_TO>` — Directory the torrent file is copied to.

    This should be set if you wish to auto-add to your torrent client.